Learn More About Handwoven Wool Rugs From Oaxaca, Mexico

 In this post, we want to share what we learned about these beautiful Mexican rugs from Oaxaca.
-Everything from the history of Zapotec rug weaving, to the Oaxaca rug dying and weaving process, and finally how to visit and buy these rugs DIRECTLY from the rug makers themselves.
+Everything from the history of Zapotec rug weaving to the Oaxaca rug dying and weaving process, and finally, how to visit and buy these rugs DIRECTLY from the rug makers themselves.

-History Of Zapotec Rug Weaving In Oaxaca
+History of Zapotec Rug Weaving in Oaxaca

 The Oaxaca Rug Production Process

-Below we discuss, from beginning to end, how an Oaxacan Zapotec rug is created.
+Below, we discuss, from beginning to end, how an Oaxacan Zapotec rug is created.

-1. Separating Colors
+1. Separating the Colors

-2. Cleaning The Wool
+2. Cleaning the Wool

-3. Brushing & Spinning
+3. Brushing & Spinning the Wool

 But Rosario, our Oaxaca rug guide, worked the spinning wheel effortlessly.